rachel-brain/fun-coding-challenge/README.md

  * the high score could be recorded
  * the high scores page would load with stored winners' initials/names & scores

  Unfortunately, at the time of publishing, the quiz was not working correctly for all criteria & further debugging is required.
-In particular, although the correctAnswer was defined, the currentQuestionIndex sometimes added more than once & the penalty of a deduction of 10 seconds from the timer for an incorrect answer did not run.
-Because of this, the game never ended with a positive score so the high scores page utilizing local storage could not be finalised.
+In particular, although the correctAnswer was defined, the currentQuestionIndex sometimes added more than one which meant that the player could never achieve a positive score & win the game.
+Therefore, the high scores page utilizing local storage could not be finalised.

 ### URLs